CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 The parameter object is optional and only required for parameterised commands, e.g. "select * from Table where Name = @Param".
 Please see the example above, [Executing a Parameterised Command][].
 Parameterised Commands help mitigate a data source connection from being susceptible to Sql Injection attacks, due the the parameters being added to the statement and sanitised by the data source before it is Executed, for this reason it is advised to use Parameterised Commands to pass variables into your statements.

-[Query Statements][Statement Types] (e.g. Select and Execute) do not allow lists as a parameter.
+[Query Statements][] (e.g. Select and Execute) do not allow lists as a parameter.
 It does allow [Structures][Structure] and [Dictionaries][], which can have multiple parameters in them.

-[Non Query Statements][Statement Types] (e.g. Insert, Update, Delete, etc) allow lists as a parameter, each item in the list will be executed as the parameter for the statement aggregating their results into a single value.
+[Non Query Statements][] (e.g. Insert, Update, Delete, etc) allow lists as a parameter, each item in the list will be executed as the parameter for the statement aggregating their results into a single value.

-For both [Query][Statement Types] and [Non Query][Statement Types] Statements, an SqlException is thrown if a parameter is missing from the given object.
+For both [Query Statements][] and [Non Query Statements][], an SqlException is thrown if a parameter is missing from the given object.

 Currently there is a limitation with the Execute Command block, output parameters cannot be written back to when used in a stored procedures.